GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 # What's next?

 In [lab3_mvc](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab3_mvc),
-you will learn how to use the [AngluarJS framework](http://angularjs.org/) to build your app.
+you will use the [AngluarJS framework](http://angularjs.org/) to build your app.